odan/prisma/docs/readme.md

 Within this directory there should be a `mo` and `po` file for each language supported by the application.

-The source language is allways english.
+The source language is always english.
 You don't need a translation file for english.

 Example: